compops/qnmh-sysid2018/README.md

 The data generated from each run of the algorithms is about 100 megabytes.
 Therefore the generated data cannot be easily distributed via GitHub.
 Please contact the authors if you would like to receive a copy of the out from the simulations.
 Otherwise, you should be able to reproduce all runs yourself within a few hours by running the Docker container.

 ## License
-This source code is distributed under the MIT license.
+This source code is distributed under the GPLv3 license with (c) Johan Dahlin 2017 and comes with ABSOLUTELY NO WARRANTY.
 See the file `LICENSE` for more information.